Google severs Huawei access to Android software | DW | 19.05.2019

 "We have not done anything which violates the law," Ren told Japanese business daily The Nikkei.
 "It is expected that Huawei's growth may slow, but only slightly."

-US media reports suggest Huawei had developed its own operating system in the event it lost access to Google and Microsoft services.
+US media reports suggest Huawei had developed its own operating system in case it lost access to Google and Microsoft services.
+Some of this technology is already being used in products sold in China, Huawei has said.

 Read more: Huawei and Germany: 5G relationship status is complicated